SpyrosDroussiotis/Flower-Inventory-Assessment/README.md

 ## Challenges Faced
 1. **Maintining state between postbacks** : CategoryID was manually reload on postback to avoid being lost
 2. **Layer Seperation** : Refacotring the code in order to Create FLower,Category and SearchAndSort services
+3. **Connection String** : Refactoring the code to use Web configurations for connection String instead of hard coding it

 ---

 ## Assumptions Made
 1. Each flower belongs to one Category
 2. No Sign up page.
 User credientials for login are given by the supervisor of the user and not just creating an account on his own

+---

+## Solution Path
+Flower_Inventory_Assessment/
+│
+├── services/                  # Service layer with DB logic │   ├── CategoryService.cs
+│   └── FlowerService.cs
+│
+├── Pages/
+│   ├── HomePage.aspx
+│   ├── AddCategory.aspx
+│   ├── EditCategory.aspx
+│   ├── DeleteCategory.aspx
+│   ├── AddFlower.aspx
+│   ├── EditFlower.aspx
+│   └── DeleteFlower.aspx
+│
+├── App_Data/                  # Contains database scripts (if any)
+├── Web.config
+└── README.md